 So much of the history of Michigan particularly northern Michigan is the history of the Ojibwa.

-Somehow it is reassuring to know that the Ojibwa live on and flourish.
+It is reassuring to know that the Ojibwa live on and flourish.
 They remain the third largest Native American Nation in the United States.

 Only the Navajo and Cherokee have larger nations.
 And the influence of the Ojibwa nation reaches across the Northern United States from Michigan to Montana and in Canada from Western Quebec to British Columbia.